-This Strategic Plan details the overall objectives and plans of the FPB to deliver on its mandate over the next five years.
-The planning phase is preceded by new priorities of the 7th Administration.
+This performance plan details the overall objectives and plans of the FPB to deliver on its mandate over the next five years.
+The planning phase is preceded by the new priorities of the 7th Administration.

-The FP Amendment Act, promulgated in 2022, is centred around the digitalisation of content and the increasingly global nature of content consumed in the country.
-To align itself to these developments, the FPB has embarked on an organisational transformation journey, adapting its operational focus to digitalisation, as envisioned in our Digital Roadmap.
-The roadmap outlines the necessary steps for the FPB to enhance its capacity as a futurefocused content regulator.
+The FPAA is centred around the digitalisation of content and the increasingly global nature of content consumed in the country.
+To align itself to these developments, the FPB has embarked on an organisational transformation journey, adapting its operational focus to digitalisation, as envisioned in our digital roadmap.
+The roadmap articulates the necessary steps for the FPB to enhance its capacity as a future-focused content regulator.

 There is no doubt that Artificial Intelligence (AI) is increasingly becoming a force to reckon with, even in the space of content creation, distribution and consumption.
 Thus, as regulators in the digital space, we must hastily align ourselves with this new reality by developing and adapting to the necessary technological tools so as to remain relevant.
-Our own Online Content Regulation system (OCR) that was enhanced in late 2023, aided us to address the industry's appeal to generate age ratings within shorter turnaround period.
-This is a great improvement on our current turnaround time.
+The Online Content Regulation system (OCR) that was enhanced in late 2023, enabled us to address the industry's appeal to generate age ratings within a shorter turnaround period.
+This is a significant improvement on our current turnaround time.